Vermintide-Mod-Framework/Grasmann-Mods/ui_improvements/readme.txt

 A collection of improvements to the game menus for better usability.

 Changelog:
-1.5.3
+1.6.0
+	- Added option to use alternative background for exotic items 1.5.3
 	- Fixed crash when equipping slayer hats
 	- Fixed crafting button showing previous page with remember categories off